 My Approach to Helping

-My approach is integrative, warm, and highly collaborative.
-I integrate a number of evidence-based therapeutic modalities, from EMDR to mindfulness-based cognitive behavioral therapy to to depth psychology, to the clinical applications of deep imagination.
+My approach is spiritually oriented, integrative, and highly collaborative.
+I integrate a number of evidence-based therapeutic modalities, from EMDR to mindfulness-based cognitive behavioral therapy to depth psychology, to guided imagination.
 I bring a trauma and attachment lens into all of my work, as well as internal family systems, and emotional literacy perspective.
 I draw on each aspect of my training intuitively in session, and I always hold my clients in warmth, genuine compassion, and non-judgment.
 Above all, I view each of my clients as a whole, not as a set of behaviors or symptoms -- I view each client as multi-faceted, layered, complex, and entirely worthy of love.

 More Info About My Practice

 I am committed to assisting you in creating a healing and non-judgmental space where you feel safe and know that your internal life matters.
 I also provide Psychedelic Integration for anyone who has had an entheogen-induced non-ordinary state of consciousness outside of my office, and prior to the beginning of our work together.
 These experiences can be profound and life-transformative, and they can also bring up a lot or alter the sense of self in a lingering way.
 This kind of integration work is actually really similar to trauma work, because it involves the integration of an experience that is incredibly difficult to put into words.